au-ts/sddf/drivers/gpio/README.md

 # USAGE!!!!!!!!!!!
 (IMPORTANT)
 There must be a configuration file that contains gpio_channel_mappings.

-Some registers have undefined permissions so it is the clients responsibility to check with a get request after each set request to make sure what they are trying to do actually is reflected in the register!
+Some registers have undefined permissions so it is the clients responsibility to check with a GET request after each SET request to make sure what they are trying to do actually is reflected in the register!

 Or check the datasheet (its wrong though sometimes).